RichoKD/GalaxyRend/backend/README.md

 - Event indexer status
 - StarkNet node connectivity

-## Integration with FluxFrame
+## Integration with GalaxyRend

-The backend integrates with other FluxFrame components:
+The backend integrates with other GalaxyRend components:

 1. **Smart Contracts**: Reads worker and job data from deployed contracts
 2. **Worker Nodes**: Provides APIs for worker registration and job polling